luckymrwang/dynamo/docs/index.rst

 Welcome to NVIDIA Dynamo
 ========================

-The NVIDIA Dynamo Platform is a high-performance, low-latency inference framework designed to serve all AI models—across any framework, architecture, or deployment scale.
+The NVIDIA Dynamo Platform is a high-performance, low-latency inference framework designed to serve generative AI and reasoning models—across any framework, architecture, or deployment scale.
+Built in Rust for performance and in Python for extensibility, Dynamo is fully open-source and driven by a transparent, OSS (Open Source Software) first development approach.

+Large language models are quickly outgrowing the memory and compute budget of any single GPU.
+Tensor-parallelism solves the capacity problem by spreading each layer across many GPUs—and sometimes many servers—but it creates a new one: how do you coordinate those shards, route requests, and share KV cache fast enough to feel like one accelerator?
+This orchestration gap is exactly what NVIDIA Dynamo is built to close.

 .. admonition:: 💎 Discover the latest developments!
    :class: seealso